 Have students write a detailed journal of all the things they do during one day.
-Ask the students to question their grandparents about a typical day when they were young.
+Ask the students to question someone older about a typical day when they were young.
 Allow the students to compare the differences.
-Have students ask their grandparents whether they know what a typical day was like for their grandparents.
-Now the students can compare their typical day to their grandparents and great-grandparents typical day.
-This allows the student to see how American lifestyle has changed from 1850's to 2000's.
+Have students ask their interviewee whether they know what a typical day was like for someone older than them.
+Now the students can compare their typical day to the typical day of earlier generations.
 What will a typical day be for the student's grandchildren?